datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 The Cement Interface code is loosely modeled after `Zope Interface <http://old.zope.org/Products/ZopeInterface>`_ which allows a developer to define an interface that other developers can then create implementations for.
-For example, an interface might define that a class have a function called 'setup()'.
-Any implementation of that interface must provide a function called 'setup()', and perform the expected actions when called.
+For example, an interface might define that a class have a function called '_setup()'.
+Any implementation of that interface must provide a function called '_setup()', and perform the expected actions when called.

 In Cement2, we call the implementation of interfaces 'handlers' and provide the